Adding URL parameters to links

 Using URL parameters in SMS and WhatsApp messages

-URL parameters and make links significantly longer.
+URL parameters can make links significantly longer.
 If you use URL parameters (or Customer.io’s link tracking feature) in these kinds of messages, make sure that you enable link shortening so that your links fit in your messages.

 How do I check that my URL parameters work?